Richard Teague’s styling helped to kill American Motors

 1969 AMC Rebel (Old Car Brochures)

-1968-70 Javelin/AMX — B. The Javelin was one of Teague’s best-executed designs but too derivative to be a home run.
+1968-70 Javelin/AMX: B. The Javelin was one of Teague’s best-executed designs but too derivative to be a home run.
 Meanwhile, the AMX was an evolutionary dead end.
 If AMC was going to invest in an additional body style, it should have built upon the Rambler’s reputation for practicality by offering a hatchback or sports wagon.
-Teague didn’t get this.
-Even in his retirement he still opposed management’s decision to discontinue the two-seater (Strohl, 2006).
+Although some prototypes were developed, only the AMX made it to production.
+And even in his retirement, Teague still opposed management’s decision to discontinue the two-seater in 1971 (Strohl, 2006).

 1970 AMC AMX